aiven/devportal/docs/products/postgresql/howto/analyze-with-google-data-studio.rst

 Variables
 ---------

-These are the placeholders you will need to replace in the code sample:
+These are the values you will need to connect to Google Data Studio:

 ==================      ===========================================================================
 Variable                Description